Approved by the Executive Board July 14, 2016, Tab 12

 - Case law searchable by subject;

 - Significant treatises, form books, and practice books, plus all superseded editions;

 - State and local bar associations' publications; and

 - Many states have state depository programs and participation is encouraged if available to appellate court and state law libraries.

 - Statutes at Large;

-- Current United States Code and all previous editions, plus at least one commercially published annotated version; and
+- Current United States Code, plus an annotated version; and

 - Materials for researching federal legislative history, such as United States Code Congressional and Administrative News (USCCAN).